Implementing Virtual Nursing at Your Facility: Step-by-Step Guide

 2. Create Protocols to Define a Virtual Nurse’s Scope

-To effectively implement a virtual care program at your facility, the entire staff should be aware of the expectations of a virtual nurse.
-Whether a facility hires a virtual nurse from within their organization or through a third-party staffing company, it’s important to have policies and procedures that clearly define their role.
+To effectively implement a virtual care program at your facility, the entire staff should be aware of the expectations around providing nursing care virtually.
+Whether a facility hires a nurse to work remotely from within their organization or through a third-party staffing company, it’s important to have policies and procedures that clearly define their role.
 These policies should also cover any unique considerations regarding remote care and compliance with HIPAA.

 3. Invest in Technology